TypeScriptToLua/TypeScriptToLua.github.io/docs/api/plugins.md

 title: Plugins
 ---

-TypeScriptToLua allows to customize transpilation behavior using plugins.
+TypeScriptToLua supports plugins - an interface that allows to customize transpilation behavior.

 To add a plugin you have to add it under `tstl.luaPlugins` option in the [configuration file](../configuration.md).